raspberrypilearning/find-the-bug/en/step_2.md

 --- task ---

-Click on 'Choose and sprite' and type 'bug' into the search.
+Click on 'Choose a sprite' and type 'bug' into the search.
 Choose a bug for players to find in your game.

 ![Bug search results showing multiple bugs](images/bug-search.png)